Email trackers are spying on you—Simplify v2 blocks them

 Simplify Gmail v2 blocks email trackers

-Simplify v2 blocks over 100 different email spy trackers – more than twice as many as other tracker-blocking services like PixelBlock, Ugly Email, and Hey.com.
+Simplify v2 blocks over 250 different email spy trackers – more than five times as many as other tracker-blocking services like PixelBlock, Ugly Email, and Hey.com.
 When a tracker was blocked, you see a crossed-out eye on the message near the star:

 Happy to share with others!

 While I’m proud that Simplify Gmail v2 blocks so many trackers, I hope to join forces with other teams fighting the good fight.
-I’m already in touch with Hey.com and plan to reach out to other teams, hoping they will use my work to block more trackers for their customers too.
+I’m already in touch with Hey.com and have reached out to all the other trackers I mentioned above, hoping they will use my work to block more trackers for their customers too.

 And as with all things in Simplify, I hope the Gmail team eventually makes this a feature, so trackers will be blocked on mobile as well.
 Maybe they can even get the entire industry to rethink this practice.